Walkthrough: Connecting to Data in a Local Database File (Windows Forms)

-In the Data Sources window, choose Add New Data Source.
+In the Data Sources window, choose the Add New Data Source link.

-On the Choose a Data Source Type page, select Database, and then choose the Next button.
+On the Choose a Data Source Type page, choose the Database icon, and then choose the Next button.

-On the Choose a Database Model page, select Dataset, and then choose the Next button.
+On the Choose a Database Model page, choose the Dataset icon, and then choose the Next button.

-On the Choose your Data Connection page, select New Connection to create a new data connection.
+On the Choose Your Data Connection page, choose the New Connection button.

-In the Choose Data Source dialog box, select Microsoft SQL Server Database File.
-Choose the Continue button.
+In the Data Source list, choose Microsoft SQL Server Database File, and then choose the OK button.

 Choose the OK button, and then choose the Next button.

-Local database files can be included in a project as a file in the solution.
-When creating connections to local database files, you can decide between creating a copy of the database in your project, or connecting to the existing database file in its current location.
-For more information, see How to: Manage Local Data Files in Your Project.
+When you connect to a local database file, you can create a copy of the database in your project, or you can connect to the database file in its current location.
+See How to: Manage Local Data Files in Your Project.

-Expand the Tables node, select Customers and Orders, and then choose the Finish button.
+On the Choose Your Database Objects page, expand the Tables node, select the Customers and Orders check boxes, and then choose the Finish button.

-Create the data-bound controls by dragging items from the Data Sources window onto Form1.
+Move the main Customers node from the Data Sources window onto Form1.

 A DataGridView and a tool strip (BindingNavigator) for navigating records appear on the form.
 A SampleDatabaseDataSet, CustomersTableAdapter, BindingSource, and BindingNavigator appear in the component tray.